-Fortunately, a number of treatment methods are available including prescription antiperspirants, iontophoresis, BOTOX® injection, oral medications and surgery.
+Fortunately, a number of treatment methods are available including prescription antiperspirants, iontophoresis, BOTOX®.
+Dysport, Xeomin injections, oral medications, and surgery.

 If topical agents haven’t cured your severe underarm sweating, BOTOX® can help.
 Botox blocks chemical signals to the sweat glands.
 Overactive sweat glands stop producing so much sweat when the glands don’t receive the chemical signals.